 Relay For Life: For more than 35 years, communities across the world have come together to honor and remember loved ones and take action for lifesaving change.
 Each May some of our members form a team, The Good Shepherd Shoes.
 Their efforts support our local Relay For Life by raising funds for the American Cancer Society.

-Alcoholics Anonymous: Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
-It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
-There are no age or education requirements.
-Membership is open to anyone who wants to do something about his or her drinking problem.
-AA meets in the Parish House at 7:00 PM on Monday and Thursday evenings.
+Alcoholics Anonymous: Alcoholics Anonymous is a fellowship of people who come together to solve their drinking problem.
+It doesn't cost anything to attend AA meetings.
+There are no age or educational requirements to participate.
+Membership is open to anyone who wants to do something about their drinking problem.
+AA's primary purpose is to help alcoholics to achieve sobriety.
+AA meets in Ballenger Hall at 7:00 PM on Monday and Thursday evenings.